How to Sell a GIA Diamond Successfully: A Comprehensive Guide

 Online vs. Traditional Selling: A Balanced View

-- Online Benefits: Convenience, vast audience, potentially quick sales, higher prices.
+Convenience, access to a vast audience, potentially quick sales, and the possibility of higher prices.

 Preparing Your GIA Diamond for Sale: Presentation Matters